asaft29/AOC/README.md

 cd aoc-2024

-# Run the solution for the desired day ( you can run the command from any folder inside the project)
+# Run the solution in release for the desired day (you can run the command from any folder inside the project)
-cargo run --bin day_xx
+cargo run --release --bin day_xx

 ```
 ---